dynamicguy/pi-sleep/src/pages/index.md

     and warn driver's sleeping during the driving to protect driver's life and avoid the damage to the vehicle.
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  PiSleep is a driver and vehicle safety product which can accurately predict and warn driver's sleeping during the driving to protect driver's life and avoid the damage to the vehicle.
 intro:
   blurbs:
     - image: /img/coffee.png